AdnanOlarmmi/Personal_Portfolio/README.md

 - I Used semantic HTML tags.
 - I Applied best practices in HTML code.
 - Used CSS selectors correctly.
-- Used CSS box model.
+- Used CSS box mo
-- Used Flexbox to place elements on t
 ## Built With

 - HTML